karlvr/consistent.js/README.md

 Expressions are parsed then reformed into safe Javascript, ensuring that expressions can only access values in the scope, and then compiled into Javascript functions for quick reuse.

+Expressions and statements cannot call functions.
+A statement may return a function, and that function will then be called as if it was the event handler function.

+Expressions enable you to inline simple logic and changes to your scope.
+However, don’t overuse expressions; they can result in an application that is harder to maintain if the application logic is spread between HTML and Javascript files.

 ## Reference

 ### DOM declarations